Accounting for Repair and Maintenance

 Repair and Maintenance Expense

-Normal repair and maintenance expense which incur regularly is classified as the operating expense.
+Normal repair and maintenance expense that incurs regularly is classified as the operating expense.
 It is the expense which not bring any improvement to the assets, but only to keep the assets at the current state over long term.
-The company needs to spend on repair and maintenance expenses to keep the assets operate in optimal condition.
+The company needs to spend on repair and maintenance expenses to keep the assets operating in optimal condition.
 Some assets require regular maintenance to keep operating at the optimal level.